Venture Capital

 What is Venture Capital?

 Venture capital is the act of funding a company, in most cases, a startup.
 Additionally, both parties will agree to specified terms.
 While business founders usually perform most tasks, it’s still common for VCs to get involved.
-Also, while monetary funding is mostly the case, there are still times where VCs or founders only seek or provide advising, guidance, or business knowledge.
+In most cases, monetary funding is needed.
+But sometimes VCs or founders only seek or provide advice, guidance, or business knowledge.

-In most cases, Venture Capital is a term famous for technology-based companies.
-For instance, in San Francisco, California, a place called Silicon Valley, Venture Capitalists play significant roles in different areas.
-As such, VCs are places to go for when a brilliant young engineer has an idea with a friend, colleague, or roommate.
+In general, Venture Capital is a term famous for technology-based companies.
+In San Francisco (California) a place is called Silicon Valley.
+Here, Venture Capitalists play significant roles in different areas.
+A VC is the go-to partner when a brilliant young engineer has an idea with a friend, colleague, or roommate.

-Regarding the idea of funding your startup, it’s still like other forms of investments.
-It means, while some founders ask for funding with solid sales figures, others only bring forward their ideas, talent, or prototypes.
-However, unlike other investments, VCs, in most cases, help a company grow, hire, plan, and reach new markets; think of it as hands-on funding.
+Funding your startup is like any other form of investment.
+Where some founders ask for funding with solid sales figures, others only bring forward their ideas, talent, or prototypes.
+But unlike other investments, VCs help companies grow, hire, plan, and reach new markets.
+You can think of it as hands-on funding.
+Typical and well-known VC companies are Sequoia, Bessemer, and Y Combinator.

-Startups seek VC firms’ funding due to their openness to new ideas, technology, and willingness to gamble into new ventures.
-Also, since these investors are experts and have met and invested in similar companies before, it’s easier to explain things and business models.
+Startups seek VC funding due to their openness to new ideas, technology, and willingness to take a risk with a new venture.
+These investors are experts and have met and invested in similar companies before.

-Apart from funds, entrepreneurs also love to receive investors’ guidance for their launch, operation, revenue streams, and many other things.
-Besides, as VCs are highly knowledgeable and have many connections in the industry, they can help startups to grow and sustain their business in the long run.
+Entrepreneurs not only seek funding, but they also appreciate investors’ guidance for product launches and operational processes.
+As VCs are highly knowledgeable and have many connections in the industry, they can help startups grow and sustain their business long-term.

-Yes, in the early days, startups’ main goals are to launch and sustain for years to come.
-However, given how frequently major companies acquire or absorb smaller ones, founders can aim for more users or customers to gain traction for an acquisition.
-Considering this, founders seek VCs funding not only for funds but also to play better, adapt, and compete in the industry.
+In the early startup days, the main goals are to launch a product and sustain it for years to come.
+However, given how frequently major companies acquire or absorb smaller ones, founders can also aim for more users to gain traction for an acquisition.
+In this case, founders seek VC funding to also play better, adapt, and compete in the industry.

 The Venture Capital Process